Welcome! I

 full contact details including mailing address.
 For invited visitors only: travel expense form, please mail to Frau Downes.

 Rough path analysis allows for a fresh, if not revolutionary, view on Ito's important theory of stochastic differential equations.
-I taught rough path theory in
+I frequently give invited courses on rough paths,

-Cambridge, Columbia and TU-Wien (click here for a set of notes).
-I have also been acting as organizer for rough path meetings, e.g. as part of 5ECM or SPA09
+most recently in Cambridge, Paris (IHP) and Bonn (HIM).
+I have also been acting as organizer for rough path meetings, e.g. as part of 5ECM, SPA,

-My present research in this area is supported by an ERC Starting Grant (some info); past supporters include the Leverhulme Trust and EPSRC.
+My present research in this area is supported by DFG, the European Research Council and the Einstein foundation; past supporters include EPSRC and the Leverhulme Trust.

-The world of finance has become a major consumer of mathematics.
+The world of finance needs mathematics, even moreso in times of crisis.
 In turn, it continues to provide us with good problems.
 Having spent more than a year on

-My present research in this area is supported by and MATHEON; past supporters include the
+My past research in this area was supported by MATHEON and